autocrossblog/autocrossblog_astro/src/content/post/2023/2023-chris-hammond.md

 ---
 title: "The Intersection of Tech and Community: Chris Hammond's Journey"
-excerpt: "A list of vehicles that Chris Hammond has owned, somewhat regularly updated to try to keep current!"
+excerpt: "A list of vehicles that Chris Hammond has owned, somewhat regularly updated to try to keep current!
+Not the MLB Chris Hammond however"
 author: chris
 publishDate: 2023-06-12T10:00:20+00:00
 updateDate: 2025-02-12T12:56:01-06:00